 Bunnell, FL 32110-0901

 Name changes may not be completed over the phone because we must have your original signature on file.
-If your name has changed, please complete the Voter Registration Application.
+If your name has changed, please complete the Voter Registration Application or use online voter registration at the link below.

 PARTY AFFILIATION CHANGES

-Party affiliation changes must be made in writing.
+Party affiliation changes can be made in writing or by using the Online Voter Registration system.
 You may use the Voter Registration Application or send a letter and include your date of birth or registration number and original signature.

 ACCORDING TO FLORIDA LAW, NEW REGISTRATIONS AND PARTY CHANGES MUST BE SUBMITTED 29 DAYS BEFORE EACH ELECTION.